Making The Taliban Great Again - September 17th, Hour 3

 I do.

-You know, they're older now, and you know, we were talking about this, you know, earlier.
+And, you know, we were talking about this, you know, earlier.

-You're you're a far worse helicopter mom than I was a helicopter dad because you won't even give little Liam a happy meal to make him happy.
+You're a far worse helicopter mom than I was a helicopter dad because you won't even give little Liam a happy meal to make him happy.

 Oh, yeah.